microsoft/chat-copilot/README.md

    - `AI_SERVICE`: `AzureOpenAI` or `OpenAI`.
    - `API_KEY`: The `API key` for Azure OpenAI or for OpenAI.
    - `AZURE_OPENAI_ENDPOINT`: The Azure OpenAI resource `Endpoint` address.
-Omit `-Endpoint` if using OpenAI.
+This is only required when using Azure OpenAI, omit `-Endpoint` if using OpenAI.

-   - > **IMPORTANT:** For `AzureOpenAI`, if you deployed models `gpt-35-turbo` and `text-embedding-ada-002` with custom names (instead of each own's given name), also use the parameters:
+   - > **IMPORTANT:** For `AzureOpenAI`, if you deployed models `gpt-35-turbo` and `text-embedding-ada-002` with custom names (instead of the default names), also use the parameters:

      ```powershell
      -CompletionModel {DEPLOYMENT_NAME} -EmbeddingModel {DEPLOYMENT_NAME} -PlannerModel {DEPLOYMENT_NAME}
      ```

+     > -PlannerModel name will be the same as -CompletionModel

+     Open the `.\Configure.ps1` script to see all of the available parameters.

-4. Run Chat Copilot locally.
+1. Run Chat Copilot locally.
 This step starts both the backend API and frontend application.

    ```powershell
    .\Start.ps1